broadinstitute/str-analysis/README.md

 This script addresses some of the above limitations.
 It takes a whole genome (WGS) bam or cram file and outputs a .json file with information about the repeat motifs it detects at the RFC1/CANVAS STR locus.
-The script doesn't attempt to estimate the repeat size, but simply outputs a **call** field that indicates the type of repeat motif(s) it detected at the locus (more details below).
+The script doesn't attempt to estimate the repeat size, but simply outputs a **call** field that describes the type of repeat motif(s) it detected (more details below).

 In initial tests, we found this approach is sufficient to distinguish affected from unaffected individuals.